fzi-forschungszentrum-informatik/fzi_robot_interface_proposal/source/introduction/index.rst

 * **Similar to control_msgs/FollowJointTrajectory.action**

-  With this proposal we aim to offer Cartesian trajectory execution in terms of trajectories consisting of multiple waypoints where motion between waypoints is interpolated in Cartesian space.
+  With this proposal we aim to offer Cartesian trajectory execution in terms of trajectories consisting of multiple waypoints, where motion between waypoints is interpolated in Cartesian space.
 This interface should be similar in use to the standardized joint trajectory interface.
   Therefore, not only a trajectory representation shall be developed, but also an action interface around it.